LBS2025/lbs2025/source/index.rst

 .. figure:: _static/photos/group_photo.jpeg
    :figwidth: 100%

+- 19.5.2025 Photo gallery published, showing the highlights of the conference!
+See :doc:`Photo Gallery <pages/gallery>`.
+- 9.5.2025 LBS2025 conference is now wrapped!
+Thank you to all the participants who made the event a success!
 - 7.5.2025 Successful start of the 19th International Conference on Location Based Services!
 - 15.3.2025 :doc:`Two side events <pages/side_events>` organized in conjunction with the LBS 2025 conference
 - 15.3.2025 :doc:`Travel grants <pages/registration>` available to young researchers